 You must pass professional skills tests in numeracy and literacy as part of the application process for teacher training courses.
 You must pass these tests before you start your course.
-Find out more about the tests on the Department for Education website
+Find out more about the tests.

-If you are an experienced graduate with substantial teaching experience, our Assessment Only Route to QTS short course is a route to gain Qualified Teaching Status through an assessment of your current teaching.
+If you are an experienced graduate with substantial teaching experience, our Assessment Only Route to QTS and our Assessment Only Route to EYTS short courses are a route to gain Qualified Teaching Status or Early Years Teacher Status through an assessment of your current practice.

 Find out more at an open day

 Come along to an open day to find out more about our teacher training courses, talk to our tutors and take a look around our campuses:

 - Undergraduate courses for Early Years, Primary and Secondary teaching (BA and BSc courses)